-- COMPETENCY EXAM The Utah State Licensing Board has mandated a final end of semester competency exam which will be administered on the second to last day of class.
-This competency exam may include any information covered in the approved curriculum outline for the individual program with concentration on the above mentioned course goals and learning objectives.
+• COMPETENCY EXAM - The Utah State Licensing Board has mandated a final end of semester competency exam which will be administered on the second to last day of class.
+This competency exam may include any information covered in the approved curriculum outline for the individual program.
 This will be a 60 question, Multiple-Choice and True/False, exam which must be completed in 2 hours.
 This exam will account for a major portion (25%) of the final grade awarded in the class.
 Students are required to bring a picture ID and a #2 pencil to this exam.
-Students without these items may be asked to leave and will receive a failing grade.
-Additionally, the following materials will be allowed to be used on the competency exam: a 2020 NEC (Handbooks are not allowed); a 2020 UGLY's; a calculator (Recommended: TI-30 or equivalent.
+Students without these items may be asked to leave and receive a failing grade.
+Additionally, the following materials will be allowed to be used on the competency exam: a 2020 NEC (Handbooks are not allowed); a 2017 UGLY's; a calculator (Recommended: TI-30 or equivalent.
 Graphing or programmable calculators are not permitted.
-Construction Master, Electrical Pro, Project Master, or other similar calculators are not permitted.
-Calculators on cell Phones will also not be allowed to be used in the classroom.). \\This exam will account for 25% of the final grade awarded for the class.
+Calculators on cell Phones will also not be allowed to be used in the classroom.).

+This exam will account for 25% of the final grade awarded for the class.
 If the student scores less than 75% on the exam, the score will be recorded as a 0 (zero).
-If the student scores a 75% or higher, the earned score will be calculated as 25% of the final grade. - GRADING SCALE AND POLICY Grades will be awarded based on the following percentages:
+If the student scores a 75% or higher, the earned score will be calculated as 25% of the final grade.

-Homework: 25%

-Quizzes: 25%

-Midterms: 25%

-Comp Exam: 25%
+- GRADING SCALE AND POLICY Grades will be awarded based on the following percentages: - Homework: 25% Quizzes: 25% Midterms: 25% Comp Exam: 25%